Top Secret Thesis Hacks

 That’s all for now.
 Happy hacking, and remember, don’t go looking for support at DIYthemes for these, or your security clearance for these top secret hacks may get revoked. ;-)

-7 responses to “Top Secret Thesis Hacks”
+7 thoughts on “Top Secret Thesis Hacks”

-Your site is AWESOME and your work in the forum is fabulous!
+1. Your site is AWESOME and your work in the forum is fabulous!

 You replied to the post about the copyblogger landing page — and mentioned some code in the BODY tag — but I have no idea how to create/edit that.